- Certificate Programs

-The National Wellness Institute Wellness in Clinical Practice (WCP) Certification Program provides the tools for participants to integrate the principles of evidence-based health behavior, wellness, wellness coaching, health promotion, and disease prevention into their clinical practice.
+The National Wellness Institute Wellness in Clinical Practice (WCP) Professional Certificate Program provides the tools for participants to integrate the principles of evidence-based health behavior, wellness, coaching, health promotion, and disease prevention into their clinical practice.
 The program consists of 40 hours of self-paced online training.

 Participants will have 120 days from the date their registration confirmation e-mail is sent to complete the course.
 For the best learning experience, it is recommended that the course is completed within 60 days.
-Individuals who successfully complete the training within 120 days are certified for five years and must complete required continuing education to maintain the certification thereafter.
+Individuals who successfully complete the training within 120 days receive a Certificate in Wellness in Clinical Practice.

 Course Content: The program is comprised of 20 units.
 Click here for more information about the topics covered in each unit.
 Each unit is presented in two one-hour pre-recorded online webinars.
 Units 1-19 are each followed by a quiz of seven multiple choice questions tied to the learning objectives of each unit.
 Participants must pass the quiz before moving on to the next unit.

-Final Exam: After completing Unit 20, you must pass the final exam to earn the WCP certification.
-As part of the certification registration fee, you have two attempts to pass the exam.
+Final Exam: After completing Unit 20, you must pass the final exam to earn your Professional Certificate in Wellness in Clinical Practice.
+As part of the registration fee, you have two attempts to pass the exam.
 If you do not pass on your second attempt, a fee of $150 will be assessed for an additional retest; you will be notified about opportunities for this additional retest via e-mail.
 Once you begin the exam, you will have two (2) hours to complete the final exam.

-Marion Willard Evans, Jr., DC, PhD, MCHES, CWP, is the Associate Provost at the University of Western States in Portland, Oregon.
+Marion Willard ("Will") Evans, Jr., DC, PhD, MCHES, CWP, is professor and department head of Food Science, Nutrition, and Health Promotion at Mississippi State University.
 He holds a PhD from the University of Alabama and UAB in health promotion with concentration in epidemiology.
 He is a Master Certified Health Education Specialist, a Certified Wellness Practitioner with the National Wellness Institute, and a Fellow of the Kansas Public Health Leadership Academy.
 His research interests include modification of health care provider behaviors related to patient health promotion, smoking cessation research, including smoking ordinance modification, infection control measures for manual therapists, and health behaviors in sport.
-He is the author, with Cheryl Hawk, DC, PhD, CHES, CWP, of a 2013 text called Health Promotion and Wellness: An Evidence-Based Guide to Clinical Preventive Services
+He is the author, with Cheryl Hawk, DC, PhD, CHES, CWP, of a 2013 text entitled, Health Promotion and Wellness: An Evidence-Based Guide to Clinical Preventive Services.

 Michael A. Perko, PhD, MCHES, FAAHE,currently serves as Associate Professor in the Dept. of Public Health Education at the University of North Carolina-Greensboro; prior to that he was the Department Head of Health Sciences at the University of Alabama where he ran the seventh-ranked PhD program in the country in Health Education and Promotion.
 For seven years, Dr. Perko helped run Alabama Power Company's "Good Health Makes Sense" worksite wellness program.
 In 1994, that program was named one of the 10 best programs in the country.
 Dr. Perko has consulted with many companies and organizations on health promotion and disease prevention initiatives including the U.S. National Chamber of Commerce, The National Rural Electric Cooperative Association, and the U.S. Army Special Forces and the 173rd Airborne in Europe.
 A Master Certified Health Education Specialist, Dr. Perko received the 2011 Excellence in Teaching Award from both the School of Health and Human Performance at UNCG and the same award at UNC-Wilmington in 2002; in 2008, he was named the Nation’s Top Health Educator.
 Dr. Perko is a Certified Health and Wellness Coach and the author of six books and 50 peer-reviewed journal articles.
 He has been quoted in both the New York and Los Angeles Times and has been featured on NPR, in Sports Illustrated and on ESPN’s "Outside the Lines.”